nest/nest-simulator/doc/contribute/development_workflow.rst

 1. Fork NEST into your account, as explained above in :ref:`fork`.
 2. Then, go to your forked repository GitHub page, say ``http://github.com/your-user-name/nest-simulator``.
-3. Click on the ``Admin`` button, and add anyone else to the repo as a collaborator.
+3. Click on the ``Admin`` button, and add anyone else to the repository as a collaborator.

 Now, all those people can do: